ewijaya/protlearn/README.md

 </p>
 <hr><br>

 **Note:** This is a fork of the original `protlearn` package available at `https://github.com/tadorfer/protlearn`.
-This fork includes specific fixes or modifications.

 *protlearn* is a Python package for the feature extraction of amino acid sequences.
 It is comprised of three stages - preprocessing, feature computation, and subsequent dimensionality reduction.
-This version has been tested with Python 3.12 and includes fixes for potential runtime warnings in autocorrelation calculations.
+This version has been tested with Python 3.12.

+## Changes in this Fork

+This fork includes the following modifications compared to the original `tadorfer/protlearn` (as of the fork point):

+1.  **Fix for Autocorrelation RuntimeWarning:**
+    *   **Problem:** The original code could produce `RuntimeWarning: invalid value encountered in scalar divide` when calculating Moran's I (`moran.py`) and Geary's C (`geary.py`) autocorrelation features.
+    *   **Cause:** This warning occurred when processing input sequences where a specific physicochemical property had zero variance.
+This typically happens with uniform sequences composed of only one type of amino acid (e.g., "AAAAAA", "LLLLLL").
+In these cases, the variance term in the denominator of the autocorrelation calculation becomes zero, leading to division by zero.
+    *   **Solution:** Modified `moran.py` and `geary.py` to explicitly check if the denominator (specifically the variance term `eq3` multiplied by its scaling factor) is close to zero using `np.isclose()` before performing the division.
+If the denominator is zero, the autocorrelation value for that property and lag is now assigned `0.0`, preventing the runtime warning.

 ## Overview